By-laws of the Boxmoor & District Angling Society Ltd

 26. No member or guest is to remove, trim, lop, cut down, prune, pollard or in any way modify growing plants, with the exception of the need to clear annual growth in acknowledged swims, unless instructed to do so by a member of the water management team or a member acting under its direction.

 27. No fires shall be lit on Society property except by the direction of a water management sub-committee member or a member acting under its direction.

-28. Dogs (except official guide dogs and bailiffs' guard dogs) are not permitted on Society waters.
-Appointed bailiffs dogs will be on a lead at all times.
+28. Dogs (except bailiffs’ dogs) are not permitted on Society waters.
+Appointed bailiffs’ dogs will be on a lead at all times.

 29. Tins and glass containers may be not taken on Society waters.

 30. Alcohol and all illegal drugs are banned from Society waters.